File Sharing API for Developers

 )

 Four lines of meaningful code.
 No SDK to install beyond the requests library that every Python developer already has.
-The response JSON includes the download URL, file size, expiration date and a deletion token.
+The response JSON includes the share URL, upload token, expiration timestamp and per-file metadata.

 JavaScript (Node.js)